gilescope/undepend/README.md

 ## How udepend works:

-cargo metadata is used to understand the workspace.
+cargo metadata is used to understand which crates are in the workspace.

+For each crate we run:

-`cargo rm a_crate_dep`
+  * `cargo rm a_crate_dep` (from cargo-edit)
-(from cargo-edit)

-`cargo check --all-targets`
+  * `cargo check --all-targets`

-`git reset --hard`
+  * `git reset --hard` (to get back to a clean state)

-rince and repeat.

 ## Performance:

-As an optimisation undepend skips some dependencies that are clearly used in the source.
+As an optimisation undepend skips dependencies that are clearly used in the source.
 As such, the runtime of undepend is not too bad.
 (Before that optimisation it could easily take overnight for some projects.
 Now I've not seen anything take longer than 30 mins for big projects on a 32 core box.)

 ## Gotchas:

-At the moment cargo check --all-targets doesn't compile doc tests so if a dep is just used for that it might try and drop it.
+At the moment `cargo check --all-targets` doesn't compile doc tests so if a dep is just used for that it might try and drop it.

 (Tracking issues/PR for fixing this: https://github.com/rust-lang/cargo/issues/6424